Swordfish90/cool-retro-term/README.md

-#cool-old-term
+#cool-retro-term

 ##Description
-cool-old-term is a terminal emulator which mimics the look and feel of the old cathode tube screens.
+cool-retro-term is a terminal emulator which mimics the look and feel of the old cathode tube screens.
 It has been designed to be eye-candy, customizable, and reasonably lightweight.

 It uses the Konsole engine which is powerful and mature.